iterate-ch/docs/mountainduck/connect/index.md

 ### Resolve Errors

-If a sync error cannot be solved using *Mountain Duck → Retry* because the server does not allow the operation (i.e. due to a permission issue), you can resolve the error state on the file or folder by
+If a sync error cannot be solved using *Mountain Duck → Retry* because the server does not allow the operation (i.e. due to a permission issue), you can resolve the error state on the file or folder by one of the options below.

 - Move the file or folder to another location on the volume
 - Delete the file or folder